osu-eesc/cms-docs/user-guide/docs/support-roles.md

 - Facilitate communication of coordinated efforts

-    - Support unit-level site coordinators and work closely with WAMS, Information Services, and Digital Content and Engagement (DCE) team to make sure the AgSci family of websites is interconnected with OSU and Extension sites
+    - Support unit-level site coordinators and work closely with WAMS, Information Services, and Digital Content and Engagement (Navigator) team to make sure the AgSci family of websites is interconnected with OSU and Extension sites
     - Coordinate shared systems, such as Digital Measures and related APIs